 Jonas Salk founded the Salk Institute—a private, nonprofit biomedical research facility on a bluff overlooking the Pacific Coast, completed in 1965— less than a decade after he discovered the vaccine for polio, is not a surprise.
 He was a brilliant man.
 Extraordinary was Salk’s aesthetic investment, his insistence that the building created be “worthy of a visit by Picasso.”

-For this Salk needed an architect and an artist.
+For this, Jonas Salk needed an architect and an artist.
 In 20th-century icon Louis Kahn, he got both.
 Kahn’s vision for the project was, like all his architecture, monumental.

 Practical and spiritually inspiring, with a visual characteristic that considered classical, modern and metaphysical influences, his design expresses a

 Separating two symmetrical buildings is a travertine marble courtyard with a single water feature.
 As one enters this space from the east gate, as Jonas Salk and Louis Kahn intended, they are forced to confront the sun moving across the sky.

 In a video produced by the Salk Institute, the complex is characterized as a “cathedral” to study, with curiosity a central tenet of scientific discovery.
 The courtyard might have been very different had Louis Kahn not consulted his contemporary, Mexican architect Luis Barragan, who is said to have suggested